Resource-efficient equivariant quantum convolutional neural networks: Conclusions

 \section{Conclusions}

-In this work, we have proposed an improved framework for QCNNs, equivariant sp-QCNNs, which integrates the circuit splitting structure with the equivariance for general symmetries.
-The equivariant sp-QCNN splits the quantum circuit instead of discarding the qubits in the pooling layer, being a resource-efficient model of equivariant QCNNs with high trainability and generalization performance.
-By maximally leveraging the qubit resource, the equivariant sp-QCNN ideally improves the measurement efficiency by a factor of $\mO(n)$ compared to the conventional equivariant QCNN.
-Furthermore, the splitting structure never spoils the high trainability of QCNNs.
-We have introduced a group-theoretical method of constructing equivariant sp-QCNNs, establishing the basis for general model design.
+In this work, we have proposed equivariant sp-QCNNs, an efficient framework that integrates circuit splitting with equivariance for general symmetries.
+By maximally leveraging the qubit resource via circuit splitting, the equivariant sp-QCNN ideally improves the measurement efficiency by a factor of $\mO(n)$ compared to the conventional equivariant QCNN.
+Furthermore, the equivariance, along with QCNN's intrinsic nature, leads to high trainability and generalization performance.
+We have introduced a group-theoretical method of constructing the equivariant sp-QCNN for spatial symmetries, establishing the basis for general model design.
 The numerical experiment for the specific classification task has demonstrated that our model outperforms the conventional equivariant and non-equivariant QCNNs in terms of the resources required for training, highlighting the effectiveness of the equivariant sp-QCNN.

-We mention some future research directions on equivariant sp-QCNNs.
-The first one is the investigation of classical simulability.
-A critical conjecture on QNNs has recently been raised, stating that provably barren plateau-free models are classically simulable~\cite{Cerezo2023-hz}.
-This conjecture may prevent the exponential quantum advantages of many QNN models, including QCNNs.
-However, Ref.~\cite{Cerezo2023-hz} also mentions a loophole in this conjecture for QCNNs: QCNNs may become classically non-simulable after some training, even if they are classically simulable at the beginning of training where the parameters are randomly initialized.
-Therefore, investigating whether QCNNs (and sp-QCNNs) after training are classically simulable for specific tasks is a significant research direction toward practical quantum advantages beyond classical simulations.
-Second, applying equivariant sp-QCNNs to quantum many-body problems is an intriguing direction.
+As a future research direction, applying the equivariant sp-QCNN to quantum many-body problems is intriguing~\cite{Wu2024-iy}.
 It is known that the conventional QCNN has a similar structure to the multiscale entanglement renormalization ansatz (MERA), a representative tensor network model describing one-dimensional critical quantum systems~\cite{Vidal2007-yf}.
 On the other hand, the sp-QCNN has a similar structure to the branching MERA, which is known as a good ansatz for describing higher-dimensional quantum critical systems~\cite{Evenbly2014-dk}.
-Thus, the sp-QCNN may be suitable for representing higher dimensional critical phenomena in various quantum algorithms, such as variational quantum eigensolvers~\cite{Peruzzo2014-oj}.
+Thus, the sp-QCNN would be suitable for representing higher dimensional critical phenomena in various quantum algorithms, such as variational quantum eigensolvers~\cite{Peruzzo2014-oj}.
+This may shed light on unsolved problems in physics, such as identifying the phase diagrams of the Hubbard model~\cite{Arovas2022-ed} and the kagome antiferromagnetic Heisenberg model~\cite{Yan2011-df}.